Analyst-Aslam/Customer-Lifetime-Value-CLV-Prediction-Analysis/README.md

 #  Customer Lifetime Value (CLV) Prediction & Analysis

-This project focuses on **predicting Customer Lifetime Value (CLV)** using a real-world transactional dataset from a UK-based online retail store.
-The data spans from **December 2010 to December 2011** and includes purchases made by both **wholesalers and individual customers**.
+This project focuses on predicting Customer Lifetime Value (CLV) using a real-world transactional dataset from a UK-based online retail store.
+The data spans from December 2010 to December 2011 and includes purchases made by both wholesalers and individual customers.

+To simplify the analysis and focus on customer-driven behavior, returns, cancellations, and platform-related fees (such as Amazon charges) were excluded.
+This assumes that such transactions are either infrequent or not essential for high-level customer valuation.

+Postage charges were retained in the dataset, as they reflect the actual amount paid by the customer.
+The goal is to model total customer spend, rather than just product revenue.

+Techniques used include:

+RFM segmentation

+BG/NBD model for purchase frequency

+Gamma-Gamma model for expected monetary value

 ---